-Moving toward the Sustainable DC target of zero waste by 2032 will require a change in emphasis of school recycling programs to focus on the first of the 3 R's - Reduce!
-The DC Reduce First Challenge - Lunch Edition is the first ever challenge, open to all DC schools, focused on reducing food waste.
+Achieving the Sustainable DC target of zero waste by 20321 will require substantial effort and increased emphasis on the first of the 3 R's - Reduce!

+The DC Reduce First Challenge - Lunch Edition is a challenge, open to all DC schools, focused on reducing food waste.
 During the challenge, schools will conduct simple surveys to count whole uneaten and unopened food items per student lunch, and then take actions to reduce wasted items.
 The challenge is designed to address waste generated after lunch is served (post-consumer waste) rather than waste generated in the kitchen before lunch is served (pre-consumer waste).